VictorGranado/GeoTracker-v1.0/README.md

 ## Data Logging

-GeoScope logs data to a MicroSD card using CSV files.
+GeoTracker logs data to a MicroSD card using CSV files.
 CSV is easy to open in Excel, Google Sheets, Python, MATLAB, or mapping tools.

 ### Main Trip Log